AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ## Background

-Every academical research has 2 competeing hypothesis:
+Every academical research has 2 competing hypothesis:
 1. null hypothesis (H0) - the effect being studies does not exist and any experimentally observed effect is due to chance alone.
 2. Alternative hypothesis (H1) - the effect being studied exhibit a true phenomenon.